henryhyu/claude-code-agents-hooks-documentation/docs/architecture.md

 - **Web Workers**: Offload heavy computations
 - **IndexedDB**: Client-side search indexing

-This architecture documentation provides a comprehensive understanding of the technical decisions and design patterns that shape the Anthropic Style GitHub Page.
+This architecture documentation provides a comprehensive understanding of the technical decisions and design patterns that shape the Claude Code Agents Hooks Documentation Guide.
 It serves as a guide for current development and a foundation for future enhancements.